tldrio/tech-knowledge/blog/articles/Mar-14-12-asynchronous-communication.md

 For the everyday use they are counter productive.
 You end up receiving tons of emails a day, **spending hours responding, deleting, archiving.**

-## The right communication medium: the Chat Room
+## The Right Communication Medium: the Chat Room

 Setting up a chat room for your team is probably one of the most important action you can do to improve its efficiency and productivity.